 The courts in many states have decided that if the distribution of assets from an old irrevocable trust to a new one best serves the beneficiary, it will likely be allowed.
 However, the transfer of assets must meet certain criteria, following the letter of the law.
 Usually, the trustee must perform the transfer of assets voluntarily, and not under any stated stipulations or directions.

 Needless to say, to decant to trust is an extremely complicated procedure.
 Many laws within the state need to be adhered to, to ensure validity of the transfer, and acceptance by the court system.
-Because of that, it is essential to seek out experienced attorneys that specialize in estate planning.
+Because of that, it is essential to seek out experienced attorney that specialize in estate planning.
 This will ensure that the proper transfer of assets through the decanting process will be successful.
 Individuals that attempt to go it alone often fail because they neglect necessary requirements that they might not understand.

 Often times there are numerous legitimate reasons for an individual to decant their irrevocable trust.
 It simply may be that the existing terms of the trust need to be lengthened, or new assets have been acquired.
 Sometimes it involves an investment portfolio, where a broader investment strategy needs to be incorporated.
 Other times, it might be necessary to add or change the beneficiary of the trust.